 Once those operations are complete, the server machine shares out activation "tokens" to the other machines on the network which themselves do not need to be activated.

-Windows operating systems, beginning with Vista and including Windows 7 and all those that have followed, have a feature called User Account Control or UAC.
-Normally most users have UAC turned on.
-For the Vista operating system only, when you use the Activation Wizard to activate your Duxbury program, you need to turn UAC off, and you need to be sure you are running from an account with full write-access privileges on your computer.
+Windows operating systems, beginning with Vista and including Windows 7 and all those that have followed, have a feature called User Account Control (UAC).
+Normally, users have UAC turned on.
+However, for the Vista operating system only, when you use the Activation Wizard to activate your Duxbury program, you need to turn UAC off, and you need to be sure you are running from an account with full write-access privileges on your computer.

 Your indicator that you need to turn off UAC is the error, "COM server initialization has failed" when you try to activate.
 Counter-intuitive as it may seem, running as administrator with UAC on does not solve this problem.
 For the Vista OS only, you must turn UAC off to run the Wizard.
 You can turn it on again afterwards.